American Muslims for Palestine: Campaigns

-In 2017, JVP, US Campaign for Palestinian Rights, the social justice movement Code Pink, and AMP organized a letter campaign signed by 32 Democratic congressman urging United States Secretary of State Rex Tillerson to assist Palestinian protester Issa Amro, who was facing criminal chargers in Israel.
+In 2017, JVP, the U.S. Campaign for Palestinian Rights, the left-wing anti-war organization Code Pink, and AMP organized a letter campaign signed by 32 Democratic congresspeople urging United States Secretary of State Rex Tillerson to assist Palestinian protester Issa Amro, who was facing criminal charges in Israel.

-During the 2017 Temple Mount crisis, AMP organized a protest called "Aqsa Under Attack" in front of the Israeli embassy in Washington, D.C.
+During the 2017 crisis on the Temple Mount, AMP organized a protest called "Aqsa Under Attack" in front of the Israeli embassy in Washington, D.C.
 During the 2018 Gaza border protests, AMP's local chapter in New Jersey protested outside the offices of Senators Cory Booker and Bob Menendez, calling them to instigate an investigation on Israel using the Leahy Law.

-During the 2021 Israel-Palestine conflict, AMP, along with other Muslim advocacy groups, called for a boycott of President Biden's Eid celebration at the White House due to his support of Israel during the conflict.
+During the 2021 Israel-Palestine conflict, AMP, along with other Muslim advocacy groups, called for a boycott of President Biden's Eid al-Fitr celebration at the White House due to his support of Israel during the conflict.

 Reactions

-The Anti-Defamation League (ADL) has criticized the AMP for allegedly promoting extreme anti-Israel views and allegedly providing a platform for antisemitism under the guise of educating Americans.
-In 2013, ADL released a report in which it described AMP as one of the most "influential and active anti-Israel groups" The AMP has said that pro-Israel groups like the ADL deliberately use "false anti-Semitism charges" as a way to limit the free speech, silence political activism, and intimidate vocal pro-Palestinian activists.
+In 2013, the Anti-Defamation League (ADL) released a report in which it described AMP as one of the most "influential and active anti-Israel groups" The AMP has said that pro-Israel groups like the ADL deliberately use "false anti-Semitism charges" as a way to limit free speech, silence political activism, and intimidate vocal pro-Palestinian activists.

-Middle East historian Asaf Romirowsky says that it "grew out of the network of Muslim Brotherhood organizations in America" and having an Islamist view on the Israeli–Palestinian conflict.
+Middle East historian Asaf Romirowsky says that AMP "grew out of the network of Muslim Brotherhood organizations in America" and has an Islamist view of the Israeli–Palestinian conflict.

-According to AMP director Kristin Szremski the organization "typically ignores these smear campaigns because they're aimed, in part, to detract us from our work."
+According to AMP director Kristin Szremski, the organization "typically ignores these smear campaigns because they're aimed, in part, to detract us from our work."

+Legal issues

-A national board member of AMP was prevented entry to Israel as part of an interfaith delegation in 2017.
-In 2018, Israel officially barred members of AMP from entering Israel due to its support of the BDS movement that calls for a global boycott of Israel.
+A national board member of AMP was prevented from entering Israel as part of an interfaith delegation in 2017.
+In 2018, Israel officially barred members of AMP from entering Israel due to the organization's support of the BDS movement, which calls for a global boycott of Israel.

+According to Jonathan Schanzer of the Foundation for Defense of Democracies, several of AMP's key personnel have previously worked for the Holy Land Foundation for Relief and Development, KindHearts for Charitable Humanitarian Development, or the Islamic Association of Palestine, all of which have had legal difficulties resulting from convictions of providing material support for terrorism to Hamas.

+In 2017, AMP was sued by Stanley and Joyce Boim, claiming that the organization was "a mere continuation" of the Islamic Association of Palestine (IAP), and therefore liable for the damages associated with Boim vs Quranic Literacy institute (2004), in which the IAP was found civilly liable for the 1996 murder of 17-year old David Boim by Hamas militants.

+In July 2024, a federal judge ruled that AMP must provide documents to the Attorney General of Virginia Jason Miyares regarding alleged fundraising violations.